-JEL Classification: D81, D92, G21, G32, G33
+JEL classification: G21, G32, G33, D81, D92

-Takashi Shibata: Associate Professor, Tokyo Metropolitan University (E-mail: tshibata@ tmu.ac.jp)

-Tetsuya Yamada: Deputy Director and Economist, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: tetsuya.yamada@boj.or.jp)
+\Associate Professor, Tokyo metropolitan University (E-mail: tshibata@tmu.ac.jp) \\Associate Director, Institute for Monetary and Economic Studies, Bank of Japan (E-mail: tetsuya.yamada@boj.or.jp)

-The authors would like to thank Masaaki Kijima, Hiroshi Osano, Junichi Imai, participants in the research meeting at RIETI, and the staff of the Institute for Monetary and Economic Studies (IMES), the Bank of Japan (BOJ), for their useful comments.
-Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the BOJ.
+The authors would like to thank Masaaki Kijima, Hiroshi Osano, Junichi Imai, participants of the research meeting at RIETI and the staff of the Institute for Monetary and Economic Studies (IMES), the Bank of Japan, for their useful comments.
+Views expressed in this paper are those of the authors and do not necessarily reflect the official views of the Bank of Japan.

-I. Introduction
+1. Introduction

-From the mid-1990s, Japanese banks struggled with the so-called nonperforming-loan (NPL) problem.
-The problem emerged partly from the risk embedded in relationship banking.
+From the mid 1990s, Japanese banks struggled with nonperforming loan problems.
+The problems partly emerged from the risk embedded in relationship banking.
 The disadvantages and advantages of the relationship have been discussed in the banking theory literature (for details, see Boot [2000] and Elyasiani and Goldberg [2004]).
 As is well known, the first advantage is a reduction of inefficiency stemming from asymmetric information between a bank and a firm.
-The second is an implicit long-term contract through risk sharing such that a bank maintains a stable loan interest rate even if the firm's credit risk fluctuates.
-These benefits, however, can turn into disadvantages.
+The second is to facilitate an implicit long-term contract through risk sharing such that a bank maintains a stable loan interest rate even if the firm's credit risk fluctuates.
+These benefits, however, potentially turn into disadvantages.
 For example, monopolistic lending as a consequence of a longterm relationship between a bank and a firm gives rise to the hold-up problem, that is, the bank's strong bargaining power gives the firm an incentive to borrow from other banks.
 The firm, therefore, prefers multiple banking relationships despite additional administrative costs.
 Another disadvantage is the soft-budget problem, which comes from an implicit long-term contract.
-When Japanese banks struggled with the NPL problem, it was often cited as a typical example of the problem posed by Japanese banks' forbearance lending to deteriorating firms in order to avoid losses from firms' bankruptcy.
-Banks' arbitrary policies regarding their support for firms reduced their discipline for credit risk management.1
+When Japanese banks struggled with the nonperforming loan problem, it was often cited as a typical example of the problem posed by Japanese banks' forbearance lending to deteriorating firms in order to avoid losses from firms' bankruptcy.
+Banks' arbitrary policies regarding their support for firms reduced their discipline for credit risk management.

 Multiple banking relationships in some countries are combined with a main bank system.
 In this system, one particular bank that holds the largest share of a firm's debt is defined as a main bank.
 The main bank faces the responsibility of monitoring the firm's condition, in return for holding the largest share of lending and providing other financial services to the firm.
 Within the main bank system, a soft-budget problem might be more serious.
 When the credit condition of the firm worsens, the non-main bank might collect its outstanding loans from the firm.
-Unless the main bank provides an additional loan to fill the shortage of the firm's loan demand, the main bank immediately suffers from the firm's bankruptcy because of a lack of liquidity.
-We therefore refer to the main bank's additional loan instead of the non-main bank as "debt assumption."
+Unless the main bank provides an additional loan to fill the shortage of firm's loan demand, the main bank immediately suffers from the firm's bankruptcy because of a lack of liquidity.
+We, therefore, name the main bank's additional loan instead of the non-main bank, "debt assumption."
 Forbearance lending, however, might lead to a large loss for the main bank in the future.
 An arbitrary lending policy in relationship banking is required for a certain decision rule.
-As for the non-main bank, it also faces uncertainty regarding the exit timing from lending to the firm.
-The optimal timing is determined by the trade-off between an increase in credit risk and an opportunity to gain future earnings from their loan to the firm.
-In this paper, we propose a theoretical model to measure banks' credit risk in a game between a main bank and non-main bank concerning their exit timing and their decisions about the debt assumptions.
+As for the non-

-The soft-budget problem highlights the difference between ex ante efficiency and ex post efficiency.
+&lt;sup>1 The soft-budget problem highlights the difference between ex ante efficiency and ex post efficiency.
 In this paper, ex ante efficiency corresponds to the optimal exit strategy without thought for other banks' lending strategies as discussed later.
 The equilibrium of the game with consideration of counterparts' strategies represents ex post efficiency.
-Hence, "arbitrary policy," here, means the main bank's policy without consideration of the other banks' policies.
+Hence, "arbitrary policy", here, means the main bank's policy without consideration of the other banks' policies.